 Extra, extra read all about it!
 Campbell River has been listed among the “top places to visit as a solo female traveller” by Expedia.ca.
 Something I have known for the last few years and have definitely taken advantage of but, this validation has certainly raised the excitement level for my home away from home!

-If a spring road trip is on your bucket list Campbell River is definitely the place to head.
+If a road trip (no matter the season) is on your bucket list, Campbell River is definitely the place to head.

 No one to go with you?
 Lack of funds?
 No reservations?
 No problem!
 Don’t let these hesitations hold you back.

 There are so many world-class hiking trails and scenic locales in and around Campbell River.
 If you are a first-time solo traveller I would suggest taking the Waterfall Tour.

 From Elk Falls you are looking at about a 45-minute drive to Lady Falls.
 Follow the signs toward Gold River.
 From the parking lot, it’s a 900-meter path up to the falls (about 15 min each way).

 You’ll need to backtrack a little bit toward Buttle Lake to hit Lupin Falls next.
 It’s about another 15-minute walk from the parking lot to this absolutely magical and whimsical waterfall in the most idyllic forest setting.
 There is a beautiful rest/picnic area here which would be a great place to have lunch or a snack.

 Karst Creek is next on the hit list and often overlooked but, quite a unique place that features sinkholes and disappearing waterfalls into the soft limestone.
 It is about a 2km round trip trail.
 The bridge on this trail is in disrepair but you can still hike in and back out as opposed to the round trip.